 Title VI Non-Discrimination Policies & Information

 Title VI was enacted as part of the landmark Civil Rights Act of 1964.
-It prohibits discrimination on the basis of race, color, and national origin in programs and activities receiving federal financial assistance.
+It prohibits discrimination based on race, color, and national origin in federal financial assistance programs and activities.

-In accordance with the requirements of title II of the Americans with Disabilities Act of 1990 ("ADA"), the City of Key West will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.
+Per the requirements of Title II of the Americans with Disabilities Act of 1990 ("ADA"), the City of Key West will not discriminate against qualified individuals with disabilities based on disability in its services, programs, or activities.

-- Employment: City of Key West does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under title I of the ADA.
+- Employment: the City of Key West does not discriminate based on disability in its hiring or employment practices.
+It complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under Title I of the ADA.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of City of Key West, should contact the office of Todd Stoughton, ADA Coordinator at 305-809-3811 as soon as possible but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication or a modification of policies or procedures to participate in a program, service, or activity of the City of Key West, should contact the office of Todd Stoughton, Assistant City Manager and ADA Coordinator, at 305-809-3811 as soon as possible but no later than 48 hours before the scheduled event.

-Complaints that a program, service, or activity of City of Key West is not accessible to persons with disabilities should be directed to Todd Stoughton for ADA Coordination.
+Complaints that a program, service, or activity of the City of Key West is not accessible to persons with disabilities are to be directed to Todd Stoughton for ADA Coordination.